Aleyvs/Election_Analysis/README.md

 ## Challenge Overview

- --> Explain the purpose of this election audti analysis
+The Colorado Board of Elections employee has asked for additional data to complete the audit:

+6. Calculate the voter turnout for each county.
+7. Calculate the percentage of votes from each county out of the total count.
+8. Determine which is the county with the highest turnout.

 ## Election-Audit Results

-Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.
+In further analysis of the  election data shows"

-    - How many votes were cast in this congressional election?
+- There were 369,711 votes cast for the congressional election.
-    - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+- The counties included in the election were:
+    - Jefferson
+    - Denver
+    - Arapahoe
-    - Which county had the largest number of votes?
+- The county with the largest number of votes was:
-    -  Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-    - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+    - Denver
+- The results per county were:
+    - Jefferson: received 10.5% of the votes.
+(38,855)
+    - Denver: received 82.8% of the votes.
+(306,055)
+    - Arapahoe: received 6.7% of the votes.
+(24,801)
+- The candidates were:
+    - Charles Casper Stockham
+    - Diana DeGette
+    - Raymon Anthony Doane
+- The candidate results were:
+    - Charles Casper Stockham: received 23.0% of the votes.
+(85,213)
+    - Diana DeGette: received 73.8% of the votes.
+(272,892)
+    - Raymon Anthony Doane: received 3.1% of the votes.
+(11,606)
+- The winner of the election was:
+    - Diana DeGette: received 73.8% of the votes.
+(272,892)

 ## Election-Audit Summary
 In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.